chandrakant6492/Ecosystems-stability-and-resilience/README.md

 # Ecosystems stability and resilience

-This page contains code for the article "**Hydroclimatic adaptation critical to the resilience of tropical forests**" currently *under review in Global Change Biology*.
+This page contains code for the article "**Hydroclimatic adaptation critical to the resilience of tropical forests**" published in *Global Change Biology* (https://doi.org/10.1111/gcb.16115).

 It includes: